Central Region

 Siquilla Liebetrau, Psy.D., HSPP

-Dr. Liebetrau is the Vice President of Clinical Services at Bowen Center.
+Dr. Liebetrau is the Vice President of Clinical Services at Bowen Health.
 She received her doctorate in Clinical Psychology from Argosy University, Illinois School of Professional Psychology and is currently a licensed psychologist in the state of Indiana.
 She integrates evidence-based practices into her patient-centered orientation.
 She has had training in Acceptance and Commitment Therapy as well as Trauma-Informed Therapy and has had extensive assessment experience including Parenting Risk Assessments for the Department of Child Services and the courts, Fitness for Duty assessments of probation officers, pre-bariatric evaluations, opioid risk assessments, bonding assessments, hearsay evaluations, intelligence and personality testing.
-In her roles at Bowen Center, she has worked with children, adolescents, and adults, and provided addiction recovery treatment for groups and individuals, psychological testing, and supervision of bachelor’s level home-based and school-based service providers, master’s level counseling staff, and pre-doctoral interns.
-Her main research interest includes trauma.
-She serves as member of Bowen Center’s Zero Suicide Committee and is an executive team leader in driving more inclusive services.
+In her roles at Bowen Health, she has worked with children, adolescents, and adults, and provided addiction recovery treatment for groups and individuals, conducted psychological testing, and supervised bachelor’s level home-based and school-based service providers, master’s level counseling staff, and pre-doctoral interns.
+Her main research interests include trauma.
+She serves as member of Bowen Health’s Zero Suicide Committee and is an executive team leader in driving more inclusive services.

 Tammy Truijens, Psy.D., HSPP